Trump's rush to build nuclear reactors across the U.S. raises safety worries

 If that goal is met, it will be without the direct oversight of America's primary nuclear regulator.
 Since the 1970s, safety for commercial reactors has been the purview of the Nuclear Regulatory Commission.
 But the NRC is only consulting on the new Reactor Pilot Program, which is being run by the Department of Energy's Office of Nuclear Energy.

-That existing staff of that office recently asked academia for help.
-In an email seen by NPR, the Office of Nuclear Energy requested volunteers from academia to assist in speeding up safety reviews.
+The existing staff of that office recently asked outsiders for help.
+In an email seen by NPR, the Office of Nuclear Energy requested volunteers from universities to assist in speeding up safety reviews.
 "DOE is currently evaluating creative ideas to help manage anticipated resource constraints," read the November 17 email, which was addressed to members of the National Organization of Test Research and Training Reactors.

 In an email to NPR, the DOE said that approximately 30 subject matter experts are reviewing the proposals.
 "The request for additional support staff from academia was to gauge if there were disciplines that could further augment federal staff and help expedite reviews," the statement read.